 |Rows go up and down in a database||Column rows side by side in a database|

-It is an integral and fundamental part of excel and is useful in applying formulas and writing macros in excel.
-Without the presence of rows and column excel is a helpless tool which would not be able to provide any meaningful insight as rows and columns are starting points in excel which needs to be inputted in order to help excel in automating things in excel or creating tables, charts and various kinds of graphs.
+It is an integral and fundamental part of Excel and useful in applying formulas and writing macros.
+Without the presence of rows and column, excel is a helpless tool that would not be able to provide any meaningful insight as rows and columns are starting points in Excel that needs to be inputted to help Excel in automating things in excel or creating tables, charts, and various kinds of graphs.

-This has been a guide to the top difference between Excel Row vs Excel Column.
-Here we also discuss the Excel Row vs Excel Column key differences with infographics and comparison table.
+This has guided the top difference between Excel Row and Excel Column.
+Here we also discuss the key differences between the Excel Row vs Excel Column with infographics and comparison tables.
 You may also have a look at the following articles to learn more.